rchastain/eschecs/README.md

 The application icon is the white king of the [Chess Montreal font](http://alcor.concordia.ca/~gpkatch/montreal_font.html). *Chess Montreal* is a TrueType font by Gary Katch.

-*Chess Alpha* is a TrueType font by Eric Bentzen. *Chess Condal, Chess Line, Chess Mark* are TrueType fonts by Armando Marroquin.
+*Chess Alpha* is a TrueType font by Eric Bentzen. *Chess Condal, Chess Line, Chess Lucena, Chess Magnetic, Chess Mark* are TrueType fonts by Armando Hernandez Marroquin.

 ### B. Sound effects